 You and your family can get away whenever you like.
 Travel frequency dictates how much money to invest when to travel, and what type of property to book.

 The bondholder, who is you, will not directly own the properties.
-With over £350 million in gross assets (property and securities), your money goes into the HPB fund.
+With over ยฃ350 million in gross assets (property and securities), your money goes into the HPB fund.
 There are no borrowings in the fund, and there never have been.
 It also has an independent, licensed trustee who will receive your money.

 Is The Holiday Property Bond A Long-term Investment?

 You may keep your investment for as long as you like.
 You’re not investing for development; you’re investing for the chance to enjoy vacation after vacation.
-Your vacation benefits will last for the rest of your life—and maybe much longer.
-You may use your Holiday Points to plan vacations year after year, and you can eventually pass your Bond on to your children and grandkids.
-They can then make use of the Bond’s benefits or cash it in if they wish.
+Your vacation benefits will last for the rest of your lifeโand maybe much longer.
+You may use your holiday points to plan vacations year after year, and you can eventually pass your bond on to your children and grandkids.
+They can then make use of the bond’s benefits or cash it in if they wish.

 Holiday Property Bond Unit Price

 When you book a vacation with HPB, you pay a non-profit user fee to help cover costs such as electricity, housekeeping, and gardening.
 Throughout the year, the fee remains consistent.
-To give you an idea of the holiday property bond unit price, a studio for two people will cost you at least £300 a month.
-Meanwhile, a two-bedroom house with a maximum capacity of six people would cost roughly £460 per week.
+To give you an idea of the holiday property bond unit price, a studio for two people will cost you at least ยฃ300 a month.
+Meanwhile, a two-bedroom house with a maximum capacity of six people would cost roughly ยฃ460 per week.

 The amount you invest depends on your unique factors and the type of vacation you choose.
 The Holiday Points system has the intention of being extremely adjustable.